RohiniMahadevan/Intelligent-Resume-Parser/README.md

 3. JSON - It is a standard Python library that parses JSON strings/files and converts Python objects to JSON.
 4. SharpAPI - SharpAPI Python Client SDK enables developers to integrate advanced artificial intelligence capabilities into their Python applications.
 This SDK simplifies interaction with the SharpAPI services, providing a seamless way to leverage AI for various use cases.
 ## Assumptions/ Limitations
-* Language/Format Support - Likely optimized for English; may not support all languages or scanned images.
+* Language/Format Support - Likely optimized for English; may not support all languages.
+Does not support scanned images.
-* Rate limits / Quotas - API calls may be rate-limited based on your subscription.
+* Rate limits / Quotas - Calls to the SharpAPI service may be rate-limited based on your subscription.
 * Black-box - Internals of parsing (rules vs ML) may not be visible or customizable.
+* File Format - Only supports .pdf and .docx files
 ## Usage
 1. Install dependencies
-2. Create a .env file, input your Sharp API Key
+2. Create a .env file, and input your Sharp API Key
 3. In the resumeparser.py file, L14 replace "your_resume_file.ext" with the path to your resume file, with extension.
 To keep it simple, just paste your resume in the same directory so you don't need to add a path, just the filename (and extension)
 4. Open a terminal in the directory and enter "python resumeparser.py"